-- 1. If you are filing an emergency motion or a motion to re-open a case, and neither party has an attorney, you will be contacted by the Case Management Unit once the judge has reviewed the file. - 2.
-If your motion is about child support and the DEPARTMENT OF REVENUE OFFICE OF CHILD SUPPORT ENFORCEMENT is involved in your case, follow these instructions to schedule a hearing on your motion: - A. If you do not receive a notice of hearing within 45 days from the date you provided a copy of your motion to the Department of Revenue, call the Attorney General's office at 727-825-7600 and ask them to schedule a hearing on your motion (child support issues only). - 3.
+- 1. If your motion is about child support and the DEPARTMENT OF REVENUE OFFICE OF CHILD SUPPORT ENFORCEMENT is involved in your case, follow these instructions to schedule a hearing on your motion: - A. If you do not receive a notice of hearing within 45 days from the date you provided a copy of your motion to the Department of Revenue, call the Attorney General's office at 727-825-7600 and ask them to schedule a hearing on your motion (child support issues only). - 2.
 If your motion is NOT about child support, or if the Department of Revenue Office of Child Support Enforcement is NOT involved in your child support case, follow these instructions to schedule a hearing on your motion:

-A. Once you have received 1) a close-out letter from mediation (showing that you attempted mediation) and, 2) your signed Order of Referral to the General Magistrate/Hearing Officer, if applicable, call the administrative assistant for the general magistrate/hearing officer assigned to your case and request a hearing date.
-The general magistrate/hearing officer assigned is determined by the last two digits of your case number (see attached table).

-If assigned to GM-1, call General Magistrate/Hearing Officer Wartenberg (Phone: 272-5351) If assigned to GM-2, call General Magistrate/Hearing Officer Johnson (Phone: 276-2335) If assigned to GM-3, call General Magistrate/Hearing Officer Montagno (Phone: 276-2337) If assigned to GM-4, call General Magistrate/Hearing Officer Sarmiento (Phone: 272-6435) If assigned to GM-5, call General Magistrate/Hearing Officer Mason (Phone: 813-272-5525)

-- B. Once a hearing date has been scheduled, complete a Notice of Hearing, Form 12.923, with the place, date, and time of the hearing. - C. Sign the Notice of Hearing and complete the Certificate of Service part of the notice which states the date you are filing the notice and how you are providing a copy to the other party. - D. Make 2 copies of the Notice of Hearing. - E. File the original Notice of Hearing with the clerk, send a copy of the notice to the other party, and keep a copy for your records.
+- A. Once you have received 1) a close-out letter from mediation (showing that you attempted mediation) and, 2) your signed Order of Referral to the General Magistrate/Hearing Officer, if applicable, call the administrative assistant for the general magistrate/hearing officer assigned to your case and request a hearing date.
+The general magistrate/hearing officer assigned is determined by the last two digits of your case number (see attached table). - If assigned to GM-1, call General Magistrate/Hearing Officer Wartenberg (Phone: 272-5351) If assigned to GM-3, call General Magistrate/Hearing Officer Montagno (Phone: 276-2337) If assigned to GM-4, call General Magistrate/Hearing Officer Sarmiento (Phone: 272-6435) If assigned to GM-5, call General Magistrate/Hearing Officer Mason (Phone: 272-5525) - B. Once a hearing date has been scheduled, complete a Notice of Hearing, Form 12.923, with the place, date, and time of the hearing. - C. Sign the Notice of Hearing and complete the Certificate of Service part of the notice which states the date you are filing the notice and how you are providing a copy to the other party. - D. Make 2 copies of the Notice of Hearing. - E. File the original Notice of Hearing with the clerk, send a copy of the notice to the other party, and keep a copy for your records.